gperonato/getHorizon/README.md

 - numpy
 - scipy

-If not on your system please install them, it's easy with `pip` or 'conda'.
+If not on your system please install them, it's easy with `pip` or `conda`.

 ### OS and Python version

-Both Python 2 and Python 3 are supported, but the software has been developed and tested on only Windows with Python 3.
+Both Python 2 and Python 3 are supported, but the software has been developed and tested on Windows with Python 3.

 Usage and options
 ========================================